m039/BasicLocalization/README.md

 ## Preview

-This is a preview of the main localization window.
+This is preview of the main localization window.
 You can open it from `Window -> Basic Localization` after you've installed the package.

 ![Demo](./Documentation~/profile_settings_preview.gif)